 The application window for the Somers Research Internship on Long-Term Care and Aging has closed.
-Applicants will be notified by late February or early March.
+Applications for the 2022 program will open in early fall 2021.

 Anne Ramsey Somers was an author, professor, and health care expert with over five decades of experience in the field of long-term care, consumer health education, financing of Medicare, and geriatrics.
 Her work as an economist included: contributions to the creation of the Medicare Bill (working with the team headed by Wilbur Cohen) in 1965; advising Health and Human Services (HHS) on Medicare reimbursement as part of the Health Insurance Advisory Council; and heading a task force on health promotion for the National Conference on Preventive Medicine.
 The Somers Research Internship on Long-Term Care and Aging is research oriented, focusing on aging and long-term care issues.